brigaldies/python-by-example/README.md

 ## Content

-This repo contains examples for:
+This repo contains various examples for:

 - PDM and Poetry-based dependencies management.
 - pipx-based installation of poetry and pylint.